Aahaar007/frontend/README.md

 <h4 id="#firebase-setup">Firebase Setup</h4>

-- Follow the link to <a href="https://cloud.google.com/firestore/docs/client/get-firebase">connect your project with firebase</a>.
+- Follow the link to <a href="https://cloud.google.com/firestore/docs/client/get-firebase">connect your project with firebase</a>
-- Select Web APP patform.
+- Select Web APP patform
-- Register you app with the desired nickname.
+- Register you app with the desired nickname
-- Follow the futher steps as shown by Firebase.
+- Follow the futher steps as shown by Firebase
 - From the Firebase console refer the firebaseConfig object to match the .env variable values to the object keys enclosed in `<>`
 <h4 id="env-specs">Environment variable specifications</h4>